Guido Dumarey: Automotive

 A pivotal moment occurred in 2020 when Dumarey Group acquired the GM Propulsion Engineering Centre in Turin, Italy, with some 750 employees.
 The research center specializes in propulsion systems, serving as Dumarey's main R&D center alongside Strasbourg and Silverstone.

 Dumarey, in 2021 launched Hydrocells, a subsidiary in Turin, focusing on hydrogen technology.
 The European Investment Bank approved 40 million euros in funding in 2023 to support automotive engines powered by hydrogen, with research conducted in Turin and Strasbourg.
-A strategic partnership with Renault Group (now Horse) was also established to design and promote a new generation of diesel engines in 2023.
+A strategic partnership with Renault Group (now Horse Powertrain) was also established to design and promote a new generation of diesel engines in 2023.

-In June 2023, Dumarey Group announced the acquisition of the Italian subsidiary of Vitesco Technologies (300 million turnover, 800 employees) for 1st January 2024 with the goal of a higher vertical integration for its future hydrogen engines.
+In June 2023, Dumarey Group announced the acquisition of the Italian subsidiary of Vitesco Technologies (300 million turnover, 800 employees) for 1 January 2024 with the goal of a higher vertical integration for its future hydrogen engines.

 Energy

 In the energy sector, Dumarey acquired Flybrid Automotive in 2018, specializing in flywheel-based energy recovery technology.
 The company's innovative approach involves energy recovery during braking, with major brands like Volvo and Jaguar testing the technology.
 The company is headquartered at the Silverstone race track in the UK.

 In 2024, Dumarey Flybrid acquired Time Shift BV, a Netherlands-based company specializing in innovative battery energy storage systems (BESS) using second life batteries from electric buses and trucks.
 This acquisition led to the formation of Dumarey Green Power, merging flywheel and battery storage technologies to create a unique energy management offering.